 Best Overall Small-Capacity Hydration Pack: Salomon Adv Skin 5 Unisex Running Vest and Salomon Adv Skin 5 Women’s Running Vest ($140)

-- Stretchy pockets can fit a lot of gear securely, exceeding stated capacity
+- Stretchy pockets can fit a lot of gear securely, exceeding the stated capacity

 - Sensifit material and elastic chest straps fit tightly to prevent bouncing without compressing your body